On the topology of rational T-varieties of complexity one: The Hodge-deligne polynomial

-In this section we give explicit formulas for the class of a complexity-one $\mathbb T$-variety in the Grothendieck ring $K_0({\rm Var}_\kk)$ of varieties over $\kk$.
+In this section we give explicit formulas for the class of a complexity one $\mathbb T$-variety in the Grothendieck ring $K_0({\rm Var}_\cc)$ of complex varieties.
+This is the free algebra generated by the classes of complex varieties modulo the relations

+where $Z$ is a closed subvariety of $X$.
 In order to do this we will introduce the concept of toric bouquet and recall the face-orbit correspondence described in ~\cite[Theorem 10.1]{AH05}.
+See ~\cite{NS} for a reference on the Grothendieck ring of varieties.

+\proof[Proof of Theorem~\ref{hodgetate}] We begin by providing a formula for the class of $X$ in the Grothendieck ring of varieties.
+If $\widetilde X_0$ is a fiber of the trivial fibration $V\to U$ then

+holds.
+Since $\widetilde X_0$ is a toric variety its class is the sum of the classes of all of its disjoint orbits and the same holds for the class of $\pi^{-1}(Y\setminus U)$, being the latter a union of toric bouquet.
+The class of a $k$-dimensional orbit is $(\mathbb L-1)^{k}$.
+This gives the following formula